NH3; NH4

 Light Green (Lithium Heparin PST)

-Plasma collected in an EDTA (lavender-top) tube is also acceptable.
-Place collected specimen on ice and deliver to lab immediately after collection.
+Plasma collected in an EDTA (lavender-top) tube or sodium heparin (green-top) tube are also acceptable.
+Immediately place collected specimen on ice and deliver to lab.
 Ammonia levels increase as specimen sits before testing.
 Placing specimen on ice slows the level from increasing.
-Avoid capillary draws (fingerstick or heelstick) unless extreme circumstances as these collection techniques increases potential for hemolysis.
+Avoid capillary draws (fingerstick or heel stick) unless extreme circumstances as these collection techniques increases potential for hemolysis.
 Ammonia levels increase with hemolysis.
 Satellite locations must send patient to RCHSD for draw.
-If physician requests "Free-Flowing" draw without tourniquet.
+If physician requests "Free Flowing" draw without tourniquet.

 Refrigerated-OK/Frozen-OK